ecovillage/compostr/README.md

 ```

 Compostr comes prepared with `UUID` information of CPT instances, to e.g. distinctively identify entities across different WP instances where entities might have different `post_id`s.

+There are some tests implemented, which illustrate further usage.

 ### Configuration